 Prepare to work your way up

 We mention internships because these are effective ways to start a career.
 With a foot in the door, you can develop financial skills, learn from professionals, build industry understanding, and expand your network.
 It’s also an opportunity to demonstrate that you possess the knowledge and hunger to learn and develop future-relevant skills.
-Even if the internship doesn’t lead directly to a job offer or in-house training programme, other employers will view it as valuable experience.
+Even if the internship doesn’t lead directly to a job offer or in-house training program, other employers will view it as valuable experience.

 Learn how to seize a T-shaped future